dell-esg/openshift-bare-metal/README.md

 This will:

 - Enable IPMI
+- Enable PXE for addon 25Gb NIC port 1
 - Disable PXE for embedded NIC port 1
-- Enable PXE for addon NIC port 1
-- Setup boot order: 1) BOSS cards 2) NIC
+- Setup boot order: 1) BOSS card 2) 25Gb NIC port 1

 **Please note that this will cause the servers to reboot so the new BIOS settings can take effect.**